“We eat food, but our digestive system doesn’t absorb food, it absorbs nutrients.”

 Without digestive enzyme your body is going to have a hard time processing the food you eat.

 Three reasons why you should take digestive enzymes:

 - To assist your body to break down macronutrients such as protein, fats and carbohydrates into an absorbable form.

 - Enhance nutrient absorption and help to prevent nutritional deficiencies.

 - Reduce overall stress on the digestive tract – the absorption and utilization of nutrients will help to repair the gut lining and address issues such as leaky gut.

 Many people would benefit from taking a digestive enzyme.
 In conjunction with a diet rich in whole foods a digestive enzyme will help to boost the digestion and absorption of nutrients.

 Best taken in the middle of your meat meals.
 Use plant enzymes if you are having a plant-based meal.
 Dosage is dependent on the individual and their digestion, however take note of how you feel and whether your symptoms are relieved.
 Your coach or nutritionist will also be able to help you with this.

-If you think you need a digestive enzyme, visit us at Shredded Strength Institute or our online shop to get yours today.
-Use my coupon code “staceyshredded” to receive a 10% discount on your purchase.
+If you think you need a digestive enzyme, visit us at Shredded Health & Performance or our online shop to get yours today.